National Democrats (Sweden)

-The National Democrats (Nationaldemokraterna, ND) were a political party in Sweden, formed by a radical faction of the Sweden Democrats (SD) in October 2001 after they were expelled from the SD.
+The National Democrats (Nationaldemokraterna, ND) were a political party in Sweden, formed by a radical faction of national board of the Sweden Democrats (SD) in October 2001 after they were expelled from the SD.
 The party described itself as a democratic nationalist and ethnopluralist party.
 The party disbanded on 23 April 2014.

-In the 2002 general election the party received 9,248 votes, far below the 4 percent threshold necessary for parliamentary representation.
-In the 2006 general election the party received 3,064 votes (0.06%), however they had representation in two municipalities south of Stockholm.
-In the 2010 general election the party received 1,141 votes (0.02%).
+In the 2002 general election the party received 9,248 votes, far below the 4% threshold necessary for parliamentary representation.
+In the 2006 general election, the party received 3,064 votes (0.06%); however, they had representation in two municipalities south of Stockholm.
+In the 2010 general election, the party received 1,141 votes (0.02%).
 The chairman of the party was Marc Abramsson.

 On 2 February 2008, the old party logo consisting of a blue and yellow sail was replaced with an orange cloudberry flower.

+History

+The party's initial leadership was composed of individuals who left the Sweden Democrats, criticizing the party for its shift toward right-wing populism and for diminishing the emphasis on ethnicity within its nationalist ideology.
+At its founding, the National Democrats established four permanent statutes outlining the party's commitment to national democratic ethnopluralism.
+The party adopted blue and yellow as its colors and chose a blue-and-yellow sail as its symbol.

+Anders Steen was elected the first party leader of the National Democrats, while his stepson, Tor Paulsson, was chosen as party organizer.
+Marc Abramsson was elected chairman of the National Democratic Youth (NDU), and Vávra Suk was appointed party secretary and chief ideologue.